jjabinx/helm-image-saver/README.md

 # helm-image-saver
-A shell script that automatically saves all the required images from a helm chart into one tar file
+A shell script that automatically saves all the required images from a helm chart into one tar file (./CHART NAME.tar)

 ## Dependencies